 Another dubious claim presented as fact is the heroic manner of the Texan deaths at the Alamo.
 The stories go on to present the Texan heroes Crockett, Travis, and Bowie fighting to the death surrounded by dozens of Mexican soldiers.

 The reality is far from it.
-Travis was likely one of the first Texan defenders to die, as he was shot on the wall firing at Mexican attackers.
+Travis was likely one of the first Texan defenders to die, as the Mexicans shot him on the wall firing at the invaders.
 According to Mexican accounts, Travis died by suicide to avoid Mexican capture.

 As noted earlier, Bowie was gravely ill and bedridden during the siege and battle.
-Texan and Mexican accounts report that Bowie was too weak to even lift his head off the pillow and was quickly killed in bed.
+Texan and Mexican accounts report that Bowie was too weak to even lift his head off the pillow and attackers quickly killed him as he lay in bed.

 Texan eyewitness accounts dispute these accounts, and historians are unsure of just exactly how he died.
 Regardless, it is not certain and cannot be presented as fact that Crockett even died fighting.